 Even though you might be feeling sad, moments of laughter and joy can and usually do coexist.

-Feeling devastated after a breakup, an economic problem or the impossibility of meeting a goal is normal, since we’re not robots or machines.
+Feeling devastated after a breakup, family death or an economic problem is normal.
 However, sadness is far from suffering from a serious pathology such as depression.

 - Feeling irritable most of the time.

 - Feeling sad all day and for no apparent reason.

 - Loss or reduction of pleasure and interest in everyday activities